NicholasCHowlett/airflowAroundFaceShields/README.md

 6. Breathing, virus transmission, and social distancing — An experimental visualization study: https://aip.scitation.org/doi/full/10.1063/5.0045582

 ## Footnotes
-1. We believe that more complex computational models taking into consideration both breathing and speaking could be warranted as areas of research & development at a later time, especially as an aid for more personalised guidance.
+1. We believe that more sophisticated computational models taking into consideration both breathing and speaking could be warranted as areas of research & development at a later time, especially as an aid for more personalised guidance.
 This approach is argued as more accurate and hence more appropriate than broader policy generated by health authorities with presumed limited understanding of the fluid dynamics and the associated significant airflow variations and intricacies that can occur in public health-related settings [10].

 2. a) https://www.medcart.com.au/a/face-shields-surgical-visors/werkomed/face-shield-with-clear-visor/100041747?variant_id=114178
 b) https://www.medcart.com.au/a/face-shields-surgical-visors/hlp-medical-supplies/act/kaleen/double-side-anti-fog-coated-face-shield-face-protection-1-shield/100043782?variant_id=117564